tytydraco/yessleep/out/Im_exploring_an_abandoned_mall_with_a_ghosthunting_group_PART_1.md

 **JACK:** Well, you've got the damn ghosts.
 That's some proper protection for ya.

-**ME:** I guess you're right.Jack pried open the automatic door with his bare hands.
+**ME:** I guess you're right.

+Jack pried open the automatic door with his bare hands.

 A large cloud of dust flew out, causing him to cough.